linhmai19/dsc-mod-1-project-v2-1-online-ds-sp-000/README.md

 2. How does the genre of a movie affect its popularity?
 3. How the cost of making a movie affect its popularity and is there a relationship between production budget and profit?
-4. Can run time of a movie have an effect on its profit?
+4. Can duration of a movie have any effect on popularity an profitability?

+## Appendix for Files

+* Question 1: release_date_effect.ipynb
+* Question 2: genre_effect.ipynb
+* Question 3: production_cost_effect.ipynb
+* Question 4: duration_effect.ipynb

 ## Datasets